equivalent/equivalent.github.io/_posts/philosophy/2019-11-27-software-philosophy-quotes-and-memes.md

 ### Conway's law

+![If project you work for has 3 different teams that communicate in isolation, you will end up with 3 different versions of same Software those teams suppose to be building.](conways-law.jpg)

 > [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law) is an adage stating that organizations design systems that mirror their own communication structure.

-If project you work for has 3 different teams that communicate in isolation, you will end up with 3 different versions of same Software those teams suppose to be building.

 ### Agile